OctopusDeploy/docs/docs/administration/high-availability/configuring-octopus-for-high-availability.md

 ![](images/wizard-installation.png)

-Once the Octopus Server has been configured, from Octopus Manager, copy the master key - you will need this to set up the additional nodes.
+Once the Octopus Server has been configured, from Octopus Manager, copy the Master Key - you will need this to set up the additional nodes.

 ![](images/master-key.png)